SensehacK/dev-cheatsheet/ios/xcode/build_errors.md

 Go to “**Product**” in the menu bar and select **Destination -> Destination Architectures -> Show both**

 [medium | run-rosetta-simulator-on-xcode-14-3](https://armen-mkrtchian.medium.com/run-rosetta-simulator-on-xcode-14-3-381d341364ee)

+Xcode 16.3, I see it renamed as `Show all Run destinations`

 ### Logic Testing on devices not supported